 A contingent liability arises where an event has taken place that gives the authority a possible obligation whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of the Authority.
-Contingent liabilities also arise in circumstances where a provision would otherwise be made but either it is not probable that payments will be required or the amount of the payment cannot be measured reliably.
+Contingent liabilities also arise in circumstances where a provision would otherwise be made but either it is not probable that payments will be required, or the amount of the payment cannot be measured reliably.

-Contingent liabilities are not recognised in the Balance Sheet but disclosed in a note to the accounts.
+Contingent liabilities are not recognised in the Balance Sheet but are disclosed here in this note to the accounts.

-There are two contingent liabilities to report.
-Firstly, the transitional protections provided as part of the introduction of the 2015 Fire Fighter's Pension scheme have been ruled as unlawful and the estimated impact of this has already been included in the pension valuations reported in these accounts.
-Further claims are being submitted by Firefighters in respect of the transitional protections, which we believe may be to protect the claimants' position in respect of future compensation for injury to feeling awards.
-Secondly, in the case O'Brien vs Ministry of Justice it was found in favour of the claimant that part time periods of service should also count in calculating future pension benefits.
-This may have implications for the Firefighter's pension schemes particularly in relation to the Modified scheme covering RDS staff who by their very nature are part time.
+- The transitional protections provided as part of the introduction of the 2015 Fire Fighter's Pension scheme have been ruled as unlawful and the estimated impact of this has already been included in the pension valuations reported in these accounts.
+Further claims are being submitted by Firefighters in respect of the transitional protections, which we believe may be to protect the claimants' position in respect of future compensation for injury to feeling awards. - 2) In the case O'Brien vs Ministry of Justice, it was found in favour of the claimant that part time periods of service should also count in calculating future pension benefits.
+This has implications for the Firefighter's pension schemes particularly in relation to the Modified scheme covering RDS staff who by their very nature are part time.
 It is not possible at this stage to estimate the financial impact of these cases.